n1ckoates/steamdeck-emulation/README.md

 └── psp
 ```

----
+### Alternate Storage

-If you store your roms on an SD card, substitute `~/roms` with `/run/media/mmcblk0p1/roms` in the guide.
-You'll have to give Flatpaks access to your SD card - open up a terminal and run
+If you store your roms on an SD card, substitute `~/roms` with `/run/media/mmcblk0p1/roms` in each guide.
+You'll have to give Flatpaks access to your SD card.
+Open up a terminal and run

 ```bash
 flatpak override <name> --filesystem=/run/media/
 ```

-Substitute `<name>` with the flatpak's name, this should be apparent in the guide.
-For example, Snes9x's flatpak name is `com.snes9x.Snes9x`, so you'd run
+Substitute `<name>` with the Flatpak's name (specified in each guide).
+For example, Snes9x's Flatpak name is `com.snes9x.Snes9x`, so you'd run

 ```bash
 flatpak override com.snes9x.Snes9x --filesystem=/run/media/